December 5th. 2019

 A seaside town.
 Classy gay bar/restaurant/beach scene.
 Sitges is a text book example of how we can all live side by side, regardless of gender, with its gay bars next door to straight bars and guys holding hands everywhere.

-A camp, sunny Spanish scene.
+A camp, sunny, Spanish gay scene.
 Torremolinos’ gay scene is very much Spanish.
-The main gay area is in La Nogalera, an open air shopping complex, crammed with gay bars and terraces.
+The main gay area is in and around La Nogalera, a semi open air shopping complex, crammed with gay bars and small terraces.

 Home to the Guggenheim Museum.